klstoner/wp-slt/README.md

 3. Update the following elements
 - The top-level index.php file and change the text there to what you want it to say.
 This is your index page.
 You can have it look any way you like.
 Note that I've included a dynamic pages list that shows all the content.
 You can comment this out or remove it.
+- /includes/pwd.txt -- this is the password.
+You can use any characters you like, but it's best to just use random letters and numbers - IMPORTANT! just make sure you don't have spaces
 - /includes/header.php -- this is the header.
 You'll need to know just a bit of html to update it.
 - /includes/footer.php --  this is the header.
 You'll need to know just a bit of html to update it.